Here is a brief outline:

 Local experts knowledge and experience in:

-Our partners and invited guest are welcome to join our collective meal where we serve food product from Hjulsjö and the surrounding area.
+Our partners and invited guests are welcome to join our collective meal where we serve food products from Hjulsjö and the surrounding area.

-When the bus arrives, there will be some tea and coffee plus fruit at the missions house.
-Sett up your tents at the camping area, have a stroll around the premises, become familiar with the facilities, etc. Our first gathering will be at the local Missions House (across from the campsite) in the evening around 6 PM (18:00), with a mingling activity and a ‘potluck /collaborative tasting’ dinner (see below).
+When the bus arrives, put your taster at the missions house.
+Sett up your tents at the camping area, have a stroll around the premises, become familiar with the facilities, etc. Our first gathering will be at the local Missions House (across from the campsite) in the evening around 6 PM (18:00), with a mingling activity and a ‘potluck /collaborative tasting’ dinner.

 If you arrive earlier call the course leaders +46 70 279 83 76 and inform them of your arrival time.
 You can set up your tent and help out.